Hate: Truth vs. Myth

 Liberals, Atheists, and “Progressives;” your extreme aversion to conservatism borders on fascism.

 All unprovoked acts of violence should be a crime; however, “disliking people intensely” should not be a crime.
-Charging people with being “haters” makes us feel superior, and allows us to avoid having to address the reason people hate us.
+Charging people with being “haters” makes us feel superior and allows us to avoid having to address the reason people hate us.
 If the underlying cause of the hatred is not addressed, the dislike intensifies and becomes violent.
 Disliking intensely, or “hating” someone is not a crime.
 Unprovoked violence against anyone, regardless of the reason, is a crime.

 You must be taught to Hate

 Liberal vs. Conservative, Science vs. Religion, God vs. no-God, Black vs. White and Left vs. Right.
 All of these destructive conflicts are rooted in Academia.
 They indoctrinate us as children, radicalize our politics, and turn us against each other in endless military and political conflicts around the globe.
 To end the violence, we must solve the “mystery” of human existence.
 Human existence is not a mystery; it’s an Awful Truth that contradicts the Dark Age “theories and beliefs” of ideological science and theology/religion.

 Please consider our solution presented on the Discovery page.

 Did the second coming of Jesus cause the collapse of the ancient world?
 You decide; Discovery

 If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.
 Luke 14:26.

 The Strong’s Concordance # 3404, defines the Greek word miseó as Hate:

 Definition: I hate, detest, love less, esteem less.